Other GLD In-Person Events

 Pennsylvania Dutch Day in Lancaster, Pennsylvania, on Saturday, July 19, 2025

-The GLD and the Delaware Valley Translators Association (DVTA) will be hosting a day dedicated to Pennsylvania Dutch at Southern Market in Lancaster, Pennsylvania, on July 19, 2025, from 9:00 am to 5:00 pm.
-Optional social gatherings will be offered on July 18 as well.
+Join the GLD and the Delaware Valley Translators Association (DVTA) for a day dedicated to Pennsylvania Dutch at Southern Market in Lancaster, Pennsylvania, on July 19, 2025, from 9:00 am to 5:00 pm.
 Our featured speaker will be Prof. Mark Louden of the University of Wisconsin-Madison, the author of Pennsylvania Dutch: The Story of an American Language.
 The program will present the history and present-day status of this German language variant, highlight gaps in interpreting services for the Plain community, and offer attendees the opportunity to learn some Pennsylvania Dutch themselves.

 Preliminary agenda: